pyeventsourcing/eventsourcing/docs/topics/modules.rst

 Modules
 =======

-This library contains several modules that implement event sourcing in Python.
+This library contains several modules that can help with event sourcing in Python.

 .. toctree::